phauer/restful-microservice-playground/README.md

 # restful-microservice-playground
 My playground for trying out frameworks and technologies.
-It revolves around REST, Microservices and NoSQL.
+It revolves around REST, Microservices, NoSQL, angularJS and Yeoman.